-As Pianist and Keyboard player, he performed on two Dave Couse solo albums.
+As Pianist and Keyboard player, he played on two Dave Couse solo albums.
 Edwyn Collins produced the first solo record titled, “Genes”.
-The second release, “The World Should Know”, saw Couse nominated for best Irish Solo Artist and nominated for best Irish Album, in the Choice Music awards.
+The second release, “The World Should Know”, saw Couse nominated for best Irish Solo Artist and for best Irish Album, in the Choice Music awards.

 In 2011 he released his first solo EP ‘Ireland Is’.
 This involved the poet Colm Keegan and singer songwriter Mark Cullen.
 Apart from developing, writing and producing, he released a solo EP called ‘The Human Tide’ in 2016.